Catastrophic Risk Management & Resiliency Expert

 Large-scale financial risks are reshaping the future of our increasingly interdependent world and this new era calls for a new model.
-In this talk, world-renowned catastrophic risk speaker Erwann Michel-Kerjan helps organizations find their way through an array of black swan nightmares.
-What separates Michel-Kerjan from the pack is his knowledge on value creation--how public and private organizations can design blueprints that allow them to flourish and actually increase value in tough times rather than static as innovators pass them
+In this talk, world-renowned catastrophic risk management speaker Erwann Michel-Kerjan helps organizations find their way through an array of black swan nightmares.
+What separates Michel-Kerjan from the pack is his knowledge on value creation—how public and private organizations can design blueprints that allow them to flourish and actually increase value in tough times rather than remain static as innovators pass them.

 Dealing with the Extraordinary: Environmental Catastrophes